-On October 15, 2022, the Partnership entered into a Master Administrative Services Agreement for administrative services to be provided to the Partnership including investment manager and portfolio manager services at a fee of one percent (1%) of gross proceeds from the sale of Partnership Units.
+Effective February 3, 2023, the Partnership entered into a Master Administrative Services Agreement for administrative services to be provided to the Partnership including investment manager and portfolio manager services, at a fee equal to one percent (1%) of gross proceeds from the sale of Units.

-On October 26, 2022, the Partnership entered into a letter agreement with Canaccord Genuity Corp. for a non-brokered private placement of up to 1,000,000 Partnership units at a price of \$10.00 per unit.
-There is an overallotment of 20% and unit sales may be subject to agents' commissions of up to six percent (6%).
-The Partnership is required to reimburse Canaccord Genuity Corp. up to \$25,000 in costs.
+On March 16, 2023, the Partnership entered into a letter agreement with Canaccord Genuity Corp. for a brokered private placement of up to 1,200,000 Units (inclusive of over-allotment options) at a price of \$10.00 per Unit.
+There is an over- allotment of 20% and Unit sales may be subject to agents' commissions of up to seven percent (7%) of gross proceeds raised.
+In addition, the Partnership is required to reimburse Canaccord Genuity Corp. for up to \$57,000 in costs.